Upstep Sport Custom Orthotics & Insoles

 Prevents Rubbing, Blisters, and Fatigue

 Tap on one of the pictures below and point to the area of the foot or ankle where it hurts

-The midfoot is comprised of 2 primary arches located on the inside and outside of the foot.
+Two primary arches located on the inside and outside of the foot comprise the midfoot.
 Poor foot mechanics and fatigue are the primary causes of pain.
 Common diagnoses include:

 - Plantar fascia strain (Plantar fasciitis) - inside of the arch

 - Insertional Posterior tibial tendon dysfunction - inside of the arch

 - Dorsal Midfoot Interosseous Compression syndrome - top of the arch

 - Cuboid syndrome - outside of the arch